psword/arduino-ide/Water Quality Measuring Project/Readme.md

   - Include interior environment sensor to detect excessive moisture
   - Follow practices consistent with rapid prototyping, modularity, and additive manufacturing
   - Be reasonable in cost
+  - If attached to a buoy, be anchored, to eliminate ballast considerations

+  #### What I would enjoy the design to do in the future

+  - Use machine vision to enhance the concept of measuring turbidity
+  - Implement machine learning to predict based on the small changes between photos
+  - This could be a separate physical unit